+Treasury management is the management of the Authority's cash flows, borrowing and investments, and the associated risks.
 The Authority has borrowed and invested substantial sums of money and is therefore exposed to financial risks including the loss of invested funds and the revenue effect of changing interest rates.
-The successful identification, monitoring and control of risk are therefore central to the Authority's treasury management strategy.
+The successful identification, monitoring and control of financial risk are therefore central to the Authority's prudent financial management.